Order Online or Call Us +65 64580313

 4. Bathroom Mirror Size Guide for Singapore HDB Flats

-Vanity Width Recommended Mirror Width Notes
+HDB Flat Type Typical Basin Width Recommended Mirror Width Shape

 Height Guidelines